-Tuberculosis (TB) is the leading cause of death for people living with HIV, highlighting the pressing need for more integrated and people-centered services and improvements in TB case finding, treatment and prevention.
-As countries scale up differentiated service delivery (DSD) models, implications for TB programs must also be considered, including screening, prevention, linkage, and treatment—making differentiated TB/HIV services a high priority for CQUIN countries.
+Tuberculosis (TB) is the leading cause of death for people living with HIV, highlighting the pressing need for more integrated and people-centered services and improvements in TB case finding, treatment, and prevention.
+As countries scale up differentiated service delivery (DSD) models, implications for TB programs must also be considered, including identifying best practices for screening for TB to improve TB case finding and integrating Tuberculosis Preventive Treatment in DSD models—making differentiated TB/HIV services a high priority for CQUIN countries.

 CQUIN Workshop: Opportunities and Challenges for TB Prevention and Care

 CQUIN and the World Health Organization (WHO) hosted a seven-country workshop called “HIV Differentiated Service Delivery: Opportunities and Challenges for TB Prevention and Care” in Lusaka, Zambia from March 26-29, 2019.
 The workshop brought together over 120 global experts to explore the impact of differentiated HIV services on TB screening, diagnosis, prevention, and care; facilitate the exchange of relevant experiences, tools and best practices; and highlight innovations and new data.